High-speed rail in Indonesia: Bandung–Surabaya

 In 2023, Indonesian and Chinese authorities discussed further plans to extend the railway across the Java island.
 It is estimated that Phase 2 will shorten the travel time between Jakarta and Surabaya from 8 to 13 hours by regular trains to 3.5 hours.

 Based on the study conducted by PT KCIC, several alternative plans for extension routes have been prepared, continuing from Tegalluar in Bandung to Surabaya.
 Three routes have been considered: the southern route, the central route, and the northern route.

 The first option is the southern route from Bandung to Surabaya via Kroya and Yogyakarta.
 This route covers a distance of 629.5 km and includes 13 stations, with a travel time of 180 minutes.

 The second option is the central route via Cirebon and Purwokerto.
 This route spans 679.2 km, passes through 15 stations, and has a travel time of 193 minutes.

 The third option is the northern route via Cirebon and Semarang, which is 642 km long and includes 14 stations, with a travel time of approximately 184 minutes.

 The latest recommendation from PT KCIC consultants suggests that the southern route will be considered the main option, primarily because it will reduce the travel time of the Jakarta-Surabaya train service from 10.46 hours by regular train to only 3 hours by high-speed rail.

-In November 2025, Indonesian President Prabowo Subianto expressed his vision for the Whoosh high-speed rail to extend beyond Surabaya, reaching Banyuwangi, which is over 1,000 km from Jakarta.
-However, he did not provide details on the routing, construction process, or timeline.
-He claimed that Indonesia is "strong enough" to manage the financial implications of the expansion.
+In November 2025, Indonesian President Prabowo Subianto and the Coordinating Minister of Infrastructure Agus Harimurti Yudhoyono expressed their vision for the Whoosh high-speed rail to extend beyond Surabaya, reaching Banyuwangi, which is the eastern tip of the Java island and over 1,000 km from Jakarta.
+Although no details on the routing, construction process, or timeline provided, Prabowo stated that Indonesia is strong enough to manage the financial implications of the expansion.